Just four Afghan refugees resettled in the UK since fall of Kabul

 The Independent’s Refugees Welcome campaign has called for the government to do more to make the UK a haven for refugees.

-It emerged in February that around 6,500 of the places had already been given to Afghans evacuated during Operation Pitting - the UK’s military operation following the Taliban offensive.
+It emerged in February that around 6,500 of the places had already been given to Afghans evacuated during Operation Pitting - the UK’s military operation following the Taliban offensive in August 2021.

-However, only four people have been resettled under the second pathway - which received referrals from the United Nations High Commissioner for Refugees.
+However, only four people have been resettled under the second pathway - which receives referrals from the United Nations High Commissioner for Refugees.

 This means that Afghans who are at-risk in Afghanistan or in a third country effectively have no safe route to the UK.